 Gateway Authentication

-Via the UI
+In the UI

-- Open the gateway detail page
+- Open a gateway’s detail page

 - Click the Authentication tab